-Large image sizes can slow down a store's site speed, which can be damaging to your ranking on search engine results and conversion rates.
+Large image sizes can slow down a store's site speed, which can negatively affect customer experience and conversion rates and can also be damaging to your ranking on search engine results.
 Website photos should be optimized to achieve the best balance of sharpness and low file size to ensure quick load times.

 Below are tools to measure site speed and recommendations on optimizing images on your store.

 Tools like Google’s PageSpeed Tools and Pingdom’s Website Speed Test determine which images, if any, have a higher than necessary file size, resulting in a slow page load time.
 To learn more on how to improve your site speed, see our Guide to Site Speed.

 Optimizing Image Properties

 Physical Image Size

 Make sure the physical size (height and width) of your images is appropriate.
 Generally, the optimal size for your product photos is 1280 x 1280 pixels.
 Your theme's documentation may suggest a different recommended size.
 If you take a 5-megapixel picture with your camera, that means it's 5,000 pixels on the longest side, which is much higher than the optimal resolution for web content.

 Pro Tip!
 When downloading photos from your camera, you should name your image files in a way that is easy for search engines to find.
 For example, an image directly from your camera might have a file name of DSC00101.JPG.
 Change it to something like red-longsleeve-kashmir-sweater.jpg.

 You can use graphics software on your computer, or free web services like Pixlr to trim down raw camera images or product photos.